w3c/wot/registry-analysis/Readme.md

 A process for modifying an entry is not defined.
 <!-- TODO: Double-check that this is really the case -->

+##### Custodian

+The WG if it exists.
+Not clear what happens if it closes.
+For normal registrations, W3C director and team is also involved so they are also a custodian of some kind.

 #### Insights and Conclusion